destenson/bitshares--bitsharesjs-ws/README.md

 ## Tests

-The tests show several use cases, to run, simply type `npm run test`.
+The tests show several use cases, to run, simply type `npm run test` (or `yarn run test`).
 The tests require a local witness node to be running, as well as an active internet connection.